Interleukin-2 (IL2, Aldesleukin, Proleukin®)

 - Low blood pressure

-Note: Each of the side effects above was reported in 20% or greater of patients treated with high dose aldesleukin.
+Note: Each of the side effects above was reported in 20% or greater of patients treated with interleukin-2.
 Not all possible side effects are included above.

 Warning and Precautions

-- Capillary leak syndrome.
-A syndrome where fluid from your veins can leak into your tissues and cause a decrease in your blood pressure and fluid to accumulate in your tissues and/or lungs.
+- Capillary leak syndrome: A syndrome where fluid and protein can leak from your blood vessels into your tissues.
+This can cause a decrease in your blood protein level and blood pressure and fluid can accumulate in your tissues and/or lungs.

 - Changes in your central nervous system can happen.
 The central nervous system is made up of your brain and spinal cord.
 You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, and coma.
 If you start to have any of these symptoms let your doctor know right away.